likeMyCode/MyIRC/README.md

 # myIRC
-[SK] Semestr V

-This is my passing project for Computer Networks classes.
+This is my study project for Computer Network course.

 Server runs on Linux only, but client can work both on Windows and Linux.